Buying Medicines Online: It's Convenient and Private, but Beware of Unsafe Websites

 Many of these are safe, legal companies that genuinely offer convenience and privacy.

-And they use the same safety measures as more traditional methods for prescribing
+They use the same safety measures as more traditional methods for prescribing medicines.

-medicines.
-For the most part, consumers can use these services with the same confidence
+For the most part, consumers can use these services with the same confidence they

-they have in their neighborhood pharmacist.
-Some of these sites are familiar large
+have in their neighborhood pharmacist.
+Some of these sites are familiar large pharmacy

-pharmacy chains.
-Others are local mom-and-pop pharmacies, set up to serve their customers
+chains.
+Others are small, locally owned and operated pharmacies, set up to serve their

 sell products that are not FDA-approved.
 This means they haven’t been checked for